-16 According to Illbury and Sunter (2001), scenarios, which deal with uncontrollable determining variables, anticipate plausible future situations.
-Based on current knowledge of the petroleum geology of the study area, the three SG E&P scenarios presented here are considered sufficiently plausible to warrant assessment.
+16 According to Illbury and Sunter (2001) scenarios, which deal with uncontrollable determining variables, anticipate plausible future situations.
+Based on current knowledge of the petroleum geology of the study area, the three SG exploration and production (E&P) scenarios presented here are considered sufficiently plausible to warrant assessment.
 Largely due to the probable effect of intrusive dolerite on compromising the integrity of gas that might have been previously been contained within the shale formations (i.e. before the intrusions), it is considered implausible that SGD could materialise beyond what is stated as the Big Gas development scenario (see below).

+In the following sections, description of the 'upstream' (i.e. prior) SGD activities associated with each of the three scenarios is structured in a 'cumulative' format: the Small Gas scenario assumes all the activities that took place in the Exploration Only scenario, and the Big Gas scenario assumes all activities in the Small Gas scenario (and thus the Exploration Only scenario).
 Through this approach, the activities are presented as an exploration, development and production continuum (Figure 1.19).
 This approach avoids unnecessary repetition in the description of activities that are common to different scenarios.

-5 Certain of the SGD activities that are described are fundamental to the scientific assessment that 6 follows in later chapters and are expressed and quantified as impact drivers in the sections in which 7 each of the individual scenarios are described.
-Although the quantification of many of the impact 8 drivers can be anticipated with a relatively high degree of certainty, it is inevitable that assumptions 9 need to be made.
-Where applicable, these assumptions are expressed in the form of ranges in the 10 quantification of activities.
-The information that is presented is structured to allow for appreciation of the strategic implications of the SGD activities, both individually (e.g. in the context of a specific 11 12 scenario) and cumulatively through their association with activities that could follow one after the 13 other across a typical SGD continuum.
+Certain SGD activities described are fundamental to this scientific assessment and are expressed and quantified as impact drivers in the sections in which each of the individual scenarios are described.
+Although the quantification of many of the impact drivers can be anticipated with a relatively high degree of certainty, it is inevitable that assumptions need to be made.
+Where applicable, these assumptions are expressed in the form of ranges in the quantification of activities.
+The information that is presented is structured to allow for appreciation of the strategic implications of the SGD activities, both individually (e.g. in the context of a specific scenario) and cumulatively through their association with activities that could follow one after the other across a typical SGD continuum.

-14 1.4.3 Scenario 1: Exploration Only
+1.4.3 Exploration Only

-15 1.4.3.1 Scenario statement
+1.4.3.1 Scenario statement

-A scenario that could result from shale gas activities proceeding only as far as the exploration phasecan be expressed as follows:
+A scenario that could result from shale gas activities proceeding only as far as the exploration phase can be expressed as follows: